We are located in Guelph and Brampton and online throughout Ontario, Canada.

 - Family Connections Leader Training Program with Alan E. Fruzzetti Ph.D.

 - John Howard Society’s Restorative Justice Skills and Process Training certificate

-Some of the concerns I often help clients on include: depression, anxiety, psychosis, trauma (of many kinds), self-endangerment, self-esteem, relationships, grief and loss, LGBTQ2S+, sexuality and gender identity, and more.
+Some of the concerns I often help clients on include: depression, anxiety, OCD, psychosis, trauma (of many kinds), self-endangerment, self-esteem, relationships, grief and loss, LGBTQ2S+, sexuality and gender identity, and more.
 Wherever you might be in the process of working through those issues (or others) is where we will pick up.

 For 5+ years I have worked as a registered Social Worker in the field of mental health for five years.
 I have been fortunate enough to work with clients in various settings, including community mental health and private practice.
 It is a privilege to learn about and share in the journeys of others.
 I am passionate about providing hope and helping clients to reexamine limiting beliefs in a way that helps them achieve their goals.

 I have extensive experience in supporting individuals with a wide range of mental wellness concerns using a client-centred and recovery-oriented approach, both in-person in Guelph and virtually (online).
 I use the Gottman Method, attachment theory, and emotion-focused therapy as my guiding framework for couples counselling – but you probably will not notice, because at root our sessions are a conversation between me and you.
 I try to keep it light and easy to discuss what is on your mind, while staying focused on your goals.